Baiame/intent_detection/README.md

 ...
 ```

-To retrieve the Gensim vectorizer weights, run this command
+- For the Gensim vectorizer weights, run this command :
 ```
 wget https://embeddings.net/embeddings/frWiki_no_phrase_no_postag_700_cbow_cut100.bin
 ```